abdelp/custom-authentication-with-devise/README.md

 ![login](./app/assets/images/login.png)

-To login, it is only required to specify the username.
+To login, it is only required to specify the email and the password.

 #### Profile